Fan-Out Query Competitive Intelligence: See What AI Models Search Before They Answer

 Key takeaways

-Start with Workflow 1 to identify your most urgent competitive gaps, then build toward automated monitoring as you develop your agentic workflow capabilities.
+Start with Workflow 1 to identify your most urgent competitive gaps, then build toward automated monitoring and sentiment-aware workflows as your program matures.